 Daniel O’Donnell is Chief Executive Officer of Dechert and, together with the firm’s Chairman, heads the firm’s Policy Committee.
 He is a nationally recognized advisor to private equity fund sponsors, corporations, and financial institutions as well as company managements, boards of directors, and special committees.
 He represents clients on public and private mergers and acquisitions—both domestically and internationally—as well as corporate restructurings and corporate governance matters.

-Mr. O’Donnell has been recognized for ten consecutive years as a top lawyer for corporate/mergers and acquisitions and private equity by Chambers USA, where he has also been ranked among leading lawyers nationally for private equity buyouts.
-Chambers has praised him as a “fantastic negotiator with great business sense,” “a very good strategic thinker,” and a “very levelheaded and pragmatic lawyer” who can “make the transaction happen.”
+Mr. O’Donnell has been recognized for eleven consecutive years as a top lawyer for corporate/mergers and acquisitions and private equity by Chambers USA, where he has also been ranked among leading lawyers nationally for private equity buyouts.
+Chambers has praised him as a “fantastic negotiator with great business sense” who can “make the transaction happen” is “a very good strategic thinker,” and a “very levelheaded and pragmatic lawyer” with "tremendous ability to look at the big picture."
+In Chambers USA, clients mentioned that they “can't say enough good things about him in terms of his breadth of experience” and “in the stickiest of situations, he is our go-to person.”
 In addition, Mr. O’Donnell is listed for his work in both public company mergers and acquisitions and private equity buyouts in The Legal 500 U.S., which noted in a recent edition that he is “a terrific legal thinker with great business judgment.”
 He is also listed in The Best Lawyers in America and as a leading dealmaker in The Lawdragon 500 Leading Dealmakers.

 Over the last 30 years, Mr. O’Donnell has been involved in some of the major acquisition activity of the period, including the sale of Getty Oil to Texaco, the sale of Pennwalt Corporation to Elf Aquitaine, and the sale of Reliance Electric by Exxon Corporation.
 In addition, he has headed Dechert teams for private equity clients in more than 125 leveraged buyout and leveraged recapitalization transactions, including those involving Flender AG, American Microsystems, California Pizza Kitchen, J&L Specialty Steel, MagnaChip Semiconductor, nTelos, Fairchild Semiconductor Corporation, and Mohawk Industries, Inc. He has also handled many significant restructurings of both public and private companies, including Long John Silver’s, O’Sullivan Industries, International Knife & Saw, Inc., Mediq, and Galey & Lord.